cBodenwinkler/CFLMS-Bodenwinkler-CodeReview-10/README.md

 ### CFLMS-Bodenwinkler-CodeReview-10:
 ```
-Contains the .php files alongside the actions folder.
+Contains the .php files alongside the 'actions' folder.

-Additionally there is a img folder for the Logo used in the Website.
+Additionally there is a 'img' folder for the Logo used in the Website.
 ```